Master of Science in Professional Communication (M.S.P.C.)

 Clark University full-time day school undergraduates may combine their bachelor's degree with an M.S.P.C. degree at an accelerated pace by beginning the M.S.P.C. program during their senior year and finishing it within a fifth year of study.
 Qualified students may earn the master's degree tuition free.

-Degree Program at branch campuses in Israel, Poland and Russia
+Degree Program at branch campuses in Poland and Russia

 Graduate students in these countries can enter the collaborative program through a branch campus.
-Those entering the program must be fluent in Hebrew, Polish or Russian, respectively, and open to the possibility of studying abroad.
+Those entering the program must be fluent in Polish or Russian, respectively, and open to the possibility of studying abroad.
 Since some courses are taught in English, proficiency in English is essential.
-More information about the M.P.A.
-Program in Israel, Poland and Russia.
 It is also possible for MSPC graduate students in the main program in the US to study abroad in the summer at one of our international branch campuses.
 See Program Director for details.